nagendraprasads/ML-AI-Berkeley-Assignment-11.1/README.md

-# Required Assignment 11.1 – What Drives the Price of a Car?
+# ML-AI-Berkeley-Assignment-11.1

-UC Berkeley Professional Certificate in Machine Learning & AI
+Link to Jupyter notebook: https://github.com/nagendraprasads/ML-AI-Berkeley-Assignment-11.1/blob/main/prompt_II.ipynb

-Practical Application – Used Car Price Modeling
+## Assignment 11.1: What Drives the Price of a Car?

 ## 1. Project Overview